 The list of topics they describe in further detail in the guidelines includes "off-label" or undirected uses of products, medical advice, and product usage information in addition to the usual illegal topics such as copyright-infringing content and predatory content.

 The type of organic conversations you allow on your public accounts is one thing.
 The type of conversations you allow on your paid ads is another.
 If you’re using unpublished posts in your advertising efforts, these posts are only seen by the prospects that you are targeting.

-When you set up these unpublished posts as ads, you are spending significant amounts of money to get them out to the right target audience.
+When you set up these unpublished posts as ads, you are spending significant amounts of money on getting them out to the right target audience.
 While angry feedback may contain valuable learning opportunities, they can be addressed in private through a direct message to the customer.
-On an ad reaching hundreds of thousands of people, it may be better to hide such outbursts and deal with them privately, to protect your ad spend from being used to promote a negative perspective.
+It may be better to hide such outbursts on an ad reaching hundreds of thousands of people and deal with them privately to protect your ad spend from being used to promote a negative perspective.